 Year ended

-Note 30 June 2024 \$'000 30 June 2023 \$'000
+30 June 2024 \$'000 30 June 2023 \$'000

-Total equity at the beginning of the financial year - ·

-Comprehensive income for the financial year
+Total equity at the beginning of the financial year Profit/(loss) for the year

 Other comprehensive income -

 Total comprehensive income -

-Transactions with owners in their capacity as owners -
+Transactions with unit holders -

 Total equity at the end of the financial year -

-Under Australian Accounting Standards, net assets attributable to unit holders are classified as a liability rather than equity.
-As a result, there was no equity at the start or end of the year.
+^{}Under Australian Accounting Standards, net assets attributable to unit holders are classified as a liability rather than equity.
+As a result, there was no equity at the start or end of the financial year.